Lawrence2005/Finovax-Quantitative-Researcher-Internship-Summer-2025/Equity-Market-Insights-via-Stock-Trend-Analysis-Week6/README.md

 - Compare the performance of different stocks and identify any correlations between market movements and external economic indicators.

 ## 📦 Deliverable
-1. A Comprehensive Report (PDF format):
+A comprehensive PDF report containing:
-2. An introduction to the tools and methodologies used.
+- an introduction to the tools and methodologies used
-3. Detailed findings from the data analysis, including visualizations.
+- detailed findings from the data analysis, including visualizations
-4. Conclusions drawn from the statistical tests and predictive analytics.
-5. Python Scripts: Fully commented Python scripts that document the entire process from data fetching to analysis and visualization.
+- conclusions drawn from the statistical tests and predictive analytics and a fully commented .py file that documents the entire process from data fetching to analysis and visualization.